rFerns: An Implementation of the Random Ferns Method for General-Purpose Machine Learning: Random ferns algorithm

-For simplicity, let's consider a classification problem based on an information system $(X_{i,j},Y_i)$ with $M$ binary attributes $X_{\cdot,j}$ and $N$ objects equally distributed over $C$ disjoint classes.
-The generic \textit{Maximum a Posteriori} (MAP) Bayes classifier classifies the sample $X_{i,\cdot}$ as
+Following the original derivation, let's consider a classification problem based on an dataset $(X_{i,j},Y_i)$ with $p$ binary attributes $X_{\cdot,j}$ and $n$ objects $X_{i,\cdot}$ equally distributed over $C$ disjoint classes (those assumptions will be relaxed in the further part the paper).
+The generic \textit{Maximum a Posteriori} (MAP) Bayes classifier classifies the object $X_{i,\cdot}$ as